 Each shelter is run by one person, so if they happen to be sick or on vacation, then they don't open.
 All are Grade 2 listed monuments, a heritage designation that means they can't be touched.
 If refurbished, they have to be kept exactly as they are.

 Some drivers have joked that the food served also dates from the 19th century, but generally classic British dishes are the order of the day.
 One of the most popular is a traditional British "roast dinner," of meat with potatoes, vegetables and gravy.

 The traditional British roast dinner is the most popular item on the menu.

 Len explains: "It's proper home-cooked meals at a reasonable price.
-For that and a desert, two courses cost you between £5 and £8 ($6-$10) ."
+For that and a dessert, two courses cost you between £5 and £8 ($6-$10) ."

 Try finding those prices anywhere else in London.

 In a shelter outside the Victoria and Albert Museum, one owner says there's a dish that's always in demand: chicken curry.
 Likewise in the city's Warwick Avenue district, flavors are hotter and distinctly more exotic in a cab shelter run by a Thai woman who apparently keeps her spice levels authentic.

 Other menus written on whiteboards feature cottage pie, roast chicken and the iconic bangers and mash -- sausages with mashed potato.